Reference

 Configuration

-Control log verbosity via the logLevel client option or the LAKERA_RED_LOG_LEVEL environment variable:
+Control log verbosity via the logLevel / log_level constructor parameter or the LAKERA_RED_LOG_LEVEL environment variable:

 LevelDescription